turbot/steampipe-mod-azure-insights/dashboards/storage/docs/storage_account_report_age.md

 This report answers the following questions:

-- How old are my accounts?
+- How old are my storage accounts?